isledecomp/isle/tools/README.md

 ### `TEMPLATE`

-Templated functiosn should be annotated with `TEMPLATE`.
+Templated functions should be annotated with `TEMPLATE`.
 Since the goal is to eventually have a full accounting of all the functions present in the binaries, please make an effort to find and annotate every function of a templated class.

 ```
 // TEMPLATE: LEGO1 0x100c0ee0